Skip to Content

 Date Roll Call # Bill Question Vote Bill Name

-365 H.R.
-1338 On Motion to Suspend the Rules and Pass, as Amended Yea SAT Streamlining Act
+561 H.R.
+340 On Motion to Suspend the Rules and Pass, as Amended Yea Hamas and Other Palestinian Terrorist Groups International Financing Prevention Act